vespa-cloud/terraform-azure-enclave/README.md

 - Registration of the `EncryptionAtHost` feature in the subscription

-Networking (VNet, subnets, bastion, storage for archives/disks, etc.) is created per-zone via the `modules/zone` submodule once the root module has been applied.
+Networking (VNet, subnets, bastion, storage for archives/disks, etc.) is created per-zone via the `modules/zone` submodule after the root module has been applied.

 ## Requirements
 - Terraform >= 1.3